 Principle of legality: establishes that no can be convicted of a crime unless the published text of the offence clearly identifies the acts and omissions that constitute the offence with sufficient clarity and precision that the offence can be understood and avoided.
-A law violating the principle of legality would also violate freedom from ex post facto laws as such as law could not be known until after it was committed.
+A law violating the principle of legality would also violate freedom from ex post facto laws as such an offence could not be known in advance of commission.
 Wording of a offence that is so broad and/or vague that it may not be possible to know in advance what acts are prohibited, such as "spreading misleading information," contravenes the principle of legality when misleading is not defined and therefore could not, when referring to controversial issues, be known in advance and avoided.